aditya-makthal/aditya-makthal/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/aditya-makthal](https://github.com/aditya-makthal)

-- 💬 Ask me about **Programming, Web Development & Machine Learninghine**
+- 💬 Ask me about **Programming, Web Development, Cloud Computing & Machine Learning**

 - 📫 How to reach me **aditya.makthal@gmail.com**